-"When you’re sitting in a small class or discussion group, a laptop screen can create a barrier, preventing eye contact and giving the appearance that you’re not giving the people in the room your full attention.
-On the other hand, with a pen, you can write while maintaining eye contact—it’s intuitive, it’s personal, and at the end of the day you still retain more information than you would if you were typing," says Kate Bailey, Industrial Designer, Microsoft Surface.
+Some types of digital note-taking have a downside: notably, that research shows typing your notes results in less comprehension and retention of the material.
+Whether you’re in business and trying to keep track of your latest client meeting or you’re a student taking notes in class, that’s the opposite of what you want.
+"When you’re sitting in a small class or discussion group, a laptop screen can create a barrier, preventing eye contact and giving the appearance that you’re not giving the people in the room your full attention,” explains Kate Bailey, Industrial Designer, Microsoft Surface.
+"On the other hand, with a pen, you can write while maintaining eye contact—it’s intuitive, it’s personal, and at the end of the day you still retain more information than you would if you were typing."

 Write directly on a tablet

 Though you can use any tablet with a stylus (or even your finger) to take handwritten notes, the results can be less than ideal.
 The absolute best devices for this kind of note-taking are designed for stylus use, and usually include both a stylus itself and software to work with it.
 They’re a nice all-in-one solution and give you solid tech that can do a lot more than take notes.